ShehanPerera/javaagent-bytebuddy/README.md

       public static void com.github.shehanperera.example.Sample.main(java.lang.String[]) took 1522 milliseconds
 ```
 Simillary we can use all other agents (get-parameters ,constructor-instrument ,add-field,add-method,igonre-class) as above way.
-Just copy agnet to  `javaagent-bytebuddy/samples/example-run/target`  and run it wit agent
+Just copy agnet to  `javaagent-bytebuddy/samples/example-run/target`  and run it with agent

 `java -javaagent:***-1.0-SNAPSHOT.jar -jar example-run-1.0-SNAPSHOT.jar`